Understanding Clinical Trials (Research Studies)

 Choosing to participate in a research study is an important personal decision.
 These frequently asked questions provide detailed information about clinical studies.
 In addition, it is often helpful to talk to a physician, family members, or friends about deciding to join a study.
 After identifying some study options, the next step is to contact the study research staff and ask questions about specific studies.

 - For Parents: Why Clinical Research Studies in Children are important?

 - Research Participant Information

 Research Opportunities at UK

-- Explore Current Studies at UK by category and request information on opportunities that interest you
+- Explore Current Studies at UK by category and contact study team on studies that interest you

 - Search open clinical trials at UK using TrialsToday

 - Search open national clinical trials at ClinicalTrials.gov, which provides information on publicly and privately supported clinical studies on a wide range of diseases and conditions and is maintained by the United States National Library of Medicine at the National Institutes of Health

 - Join ResearchMatch.org which connects potential volunteers with researchers nation wide and in Kentucky